 - Housing quality and affordability, including how to pay for needed repairs and modifications

-- Availability of home and community-based services and long-term care in their communities
+- Availability of home-based services and community supports and long-term care in their communities

 Frequently Asked Questions